johnwesleyquintero/scalesmart/docs/amazon-tools-enhancements.md

 4.  **Predictive Inventory Management:** AI models that forecast future demand based on historical sales data, seasonality, and market trends to optimize inventory levels and prevent stockouts or overstocking.
 5.  **Automated Competitor Tracking:** Automatically track competitor pricing, sales, and listing changes to identify opportunities and threats.
 6.  **AI-Powered Review Analysis:** Sentiment analysis of product reviews to identify key customer concerns and areas for improvement.
+7.  **Enhanced Analytics and Reporting:** Visualize and analyze seller data with advanced analytics tools, such as trend analysis, performance metrics, and keyword optimization reports.

+Review the .internal_notice.md document for additional context.